ManjiniAbraham/manjis-employee-tracker/README.md

     * On choosing to add a role, user is prompted to enter the name, salary, and department for the role and that role is added to the database.
     * On choosing to add an employee, user is prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
     * On choosing to update an employee role, user is prompted to select an employee to update and their new role and this information is updated in the database
+    * On choosing to Update employee manager, user is prompted to select an employee to update and to choose the new manager and the information is updated in the database.
+    * On selecting View employees by manager, user is prompted to choose a manager and based on the selected manager the list of all employees reporting will be displayed.
+    * On selecting View employee by department, user is prompted to choose a department and based on the selection all employees in that department will be listed.
+    * On selecting View department budget, user will be prompted to choose a department and the total sum of salaries will be displayed for that chosen department.
     * On choosing Exit, the user will be able to exit the application.